 If you have any remaining resit opportunities for failed modules, you may be able to retake them as carried modules in the following session, either as an external candidate or alongside your other modules if you have progressed to the next year of study.

+Information about your student status and access to facilities as an external student can be found and downloaded in the External Student Guidance PDF.
 You should first check your eligibility, and you'll also need to find out about how and when to apply, how much your resit will cost and when it is likely to take place.

 How to apply

 Apply via the Results and Resit Application page (available through Minerva).

 First attempt resits

 If you have been granted a first attempt resit, you will need to confirm with your parent school if you wish to take it.
 You do not need to apply online.
 If unsure who to contact you can find details on the School Contacts webpage.

 If you have been granted an exceptional resit attempt due to mitigation, such as a third attempt (or a fourth attempt if you started prior to the session 2016/2017), you will not be able to apply online.
 You should contact your school to confirm you wish to resit.
 If unsure who to contact you can find details on the School Contacts webpage.